Backpacks and Back Pain

 With kids returning to school and summer drawing to a close, parents are out in force purchasing backpacks for their kids.
-Here are a few tips on keeping a backpack from damaging your child’s spine.
+Here are a few tips on keeping a backpack from causing back pain and damaging your child's spine.
 While kids want the coolest design or the best super hero’s on the back of the pack, parents need to look out for safety.

 Purchasing a backpack with nicely padded straps is critical to avoiding pressure on their neck or the big bundles of nerves that lead into both of the arms.
 Secondly, just like purses-the bigger the pack, the more your kid will stuff in it.
 Limiting the weight in the backpack is important.
 Your child can only safely carry a backpack that weighs no more than 10% of the weight of your child.